Career Management Courses

 CLA Career Services offers several career courses you can take as you explore your academic and career options, develop your Core Career Competencies and gain experience, and prepare for your life after graduation—whatever it may look like.

 This is a course for those interested in law school.
-It offers an overview of applying to and attending law school, as well as information on careers and specialties within the field of law.
+It offers an overview of applying to and attending law school, as well as exploration of careers and specialties within the field of law.
+Discover how your Core Career Competencies and your Liberal Arts Advantage prepare you for and make you competitive in the field of law.

 Assignments include informational interviews and off-campus site visits that allow you to examine the reality of attending law school and becoming a lawyer.